n1215/http-router/README.md

 # http-router

-PSR-7 / PSR-15 compatible HTTP router interface.
+A PSR-7 compatible router interface and a PSR-15 RequestHandler implementation for routing.